LOOSE-LIPS/loose-lips-2.0/src/routes/blog/our-first-deep-cuts-event-130920/index.md

   - imported/our-first-deep-cuts-event-130920/image1265.jpeg
 description: >-
   ***UPDATE*** All of the sets have been uploaded now.
-All of the artworks have been sold, raising &pound;500 for the Ruff Sqwad Arts Foundation, massive shout out to everyone who bought one, and everyone involved, you all smashed it.
-I&#39;ve embedded all the sets below to listen and cherish, each is so unique from the [...]Read More...
+All of the artworks have been sold, raising £500 for the Ruff Sqwad Arts Foundation, massive shout out to everyone who bought one, and everyone involved, you all smashed it.
+I've embedded all the sets below to listen and cherish, each is so unique from the [...]Read More...
 published: true
 tags: feature
 featured: false